Long-tail keywords can be a powerful tool in your SEO marketing arsenal.

 Do you want to know how?

-Though high-volume keywords may yield a higher cost per click, they don’t always bring successful conversions.
+Though high-volume terms may yield a higher cost per click, they don’t always bring successful conversions.

-That’s why low-volume long-tail keywords are the ultimate targeted choice for those looking to enhance their conversion rate and get more bang for their buck.
+That’s why low-volume keywords are often the ultimate targeted choice for those looking to enhance their conversion rate and get more bang for their buck.

-Not only do long-tail keywords have a lower CPC, but they are also an excellent win for PPC!
+Not only do they have a lower CPC, but they are also an excellent win for PPC!

 The big downside of using these terms is that you must rank on several search results in order to acquire the same amount of traffic as one successful head keyword.